How to build your own ASP-based system?!: Meta programming

-Now, for implementing guess-and-check programming, we exploit the property of Listing~\ref{prg:meta:D} that the non-existence of stable models is indicated by atom \lstinline{bot}.
-Hence, to make sure that an (augmented) check program is unsatisfiable, we can simply add an integrity constraint that enforces \lstinline{bot} to hold: \lstinputlisting[caption={Integrity constraint enforcing unsatisfiability (\texttt{bot.lp})},label={prg:meta:bot},numbers=none,language=clingo]{examples/meta/gc/bot.lp}
+Now, for implementing guess-and-check programming, we exploit the property of saturation-based meta encodings that the non-existence of stable models results in a set containing all atoms.
+In such a case, the encoding in Listing~\ref{prg:meta:D} additionally produces the special-purpose atom \lstinline{bot} for indicating unsatisfiability; this atom never appears in a genuine stable model.
+Hence, to make sure that an (augmented) check program is unsatisfiable, we can simply add an integrity constraint that enforces \lstinline{bot} to hold (cf. Listing~\ref{prg:meta:bot}).

-What remains to be done is to foresee the import of the guessed atoms into the check program and to align the stable models of the guess and the check program.
+What remains to be done is to account for the import of the guessed atoms into the check program and to align the stable models of the guess and the check program.
 For simplicity, we address both tasks in a rather direct way and show below a more principled alternative.
 For addressing the first task, we simply add a choice rule over the possible guess atoms to the check program to allow for exchanging all possible interpretations.
 For this to work, however, the guess atoms must not occur among the heads of the check program.
-Otherwise a guess atom may be false but become true in the check program.
-For illustration, consider the simple guess and check programs in Listing~\ref{prg:meta:guess} and~\ref{prg:meta:check} along with the import of guess atoms into the check program in Listing~\ref{prg:meta:in}. \\
+Otherwise, a guess atom may be false but become true in the check program.
+For illustration, consider the simple guess and check programs in Listings~\ref{prg:meta:guess} and~\ref{prg:meta:check} along with the import of guess atoms into the check program in Listing~\ref{prg:meta:in}.

-The second task, synchronizing the respective stable models, is also handled by saturation.
-Whenever two different models in the guess and in the check part are encountered, the artificial atom \lstinline{bot} is derived and leads to the saturation of the check part with all atoms, which in turn invalidates the checker's stable model (since it is obviously a subset of all atoms).
-In our example, the comparison of the stable models of the guess and check program is done with the two rules in Listing~\ref{prg:meta:glue}. \lstinputlisting[caption={Comparing stable models (\texttt{glue.lp})},label={prg:meta:glue},language=clingo]{examples/meta/gc/examples/plain/glue.lp} The body literals of both rules already hint at the design decision to only reify the check program, while leaving the guess program intact.
-At last, let us put all this together for our example guess and check program:
+The second task, synchronizing the respective stable models, is handled by saturation.
+Remember that the check program uses a fresh set of guess atoms derived via the choice rule in Listing~\ref{prg:meta:in}.
+Hence, we have two different sets of atoms in both the guess and the check programs, which have to be synchronized.
+In valid counter examples, the truth values of both sets of atoms have to agree.
+We simply derive the \lstinline{bot} in Listing~\ref{prg:meta:glue} if the atoms differ, which triggers saturation and discards invalid candidates for counter examples.

+The body literals of the rules in Listing~\ref{prg:meta:glue} already hint at the design decision to only reify the check program, while leaving the guess program intact.
+At last, let us put all this together for our example guess and check program, where program \lstinline{metaD.lp} is given in Listing~\ref{prg:meta:D}: